 (ii) The amount of the supplemental payment shall not be considered when calculating the individual's patient liability as described in rule 5160:1-6-07.1 of the Administrative Code.

 (b) A provider may elect to accept a reduced room and board rate.

 (6) Have health and safety related needs met, as determined by the Ohio department of aging's (ODA) designee.

 (C) The individual must reside in a residential care facility (RCF) licensed by the Ohio department of health.
-At the time of initial and continued enrollment, the individual must reside in a certified living unit, in an RCF certified by ODA that possesses the home and community-based setting characteristics set forth in rule 5160-44-01 of the Administrative Code.
+At the time of initial and continued enrollment, the individual must reside in a resident unit that meets the qualifications in rule 173-39-02.16 of the Administrative Code and possesses the home and community-based setting characteristics set forth in rule 5160-44-01 of the Administrative Code.

-(D) If the individual fails to meet any of the eligibility requirements identified in this rule, the individual shall be denied enrollment in the assisted living HCBS waiver.
+(D) If, at any time, the individual does not meet any of the eligibility requirements identified in this rule, the individual shall be denied or disenrolled from the assisted living HCBS waiver.
 In such instances, the individual shall be notified of his or her hearing rights in accordance with division 5101:6 of the Administrative Code.